 to pole (n., this field)

-Still in verse 11, you read that the ground opened its mouth: rozwarła swą paszczę.
+Still in verse 11, you read that the ground opened its mouth: która rozwarła swą paszczę (which opened its mouth).
 The accusative swą is a variant of swoją, also accusative.
-Przelaną przez ciebie is to be understood as being shed on account of you.
+You then read: aby wchłonąć krew brata twego (in order to soak up the blood of your brother).

 In verse 12, the future tense będziesz uprawiał means you will be tilling.
 Note the accusative form of ta, which is tę.
-You read: gdy rolę tę będziesz uprawiał (when you will be tilling this soil).
-Farther along in the verse, ci is the dative form of ty.
-You read: nie da ci już ona (it will not give to you anymore).
+You read: gdy rolę tę będziesz uprawiał (when this soil you will be tilling; that is, when you will till this soil).
+Farther along in the verse, ci (unto you) is the dative form of ty (you).
+You read: nie da ci już ona (it will no longer give you) więcej plonu (more crop; more yield).
 Ona stands in for the feminine rola.

-At this point, it would be useful to review some of the future tense forms of imperfective verbs that you have encountered, observing their formation:
+At this point, it would be useful to review some of the imperfective future forms that you have encountered, observing their formation:

 będziesz uprawiał (you will be tilling)